 The Historical Context of Trade Routes

 Trade routes have evolved over centuries, influenced by geographical features, political climates, and technological advancements.
 Understanding the historical context of these routes provides insight into their significance in shaping economic power.
+Ancient civilizations recognized that control over a strategic location often translated into control over wealth and influence.

 The Silk Road